-- A reduced CIT rate of 15% is available to HNTEs. - For a qualified HNTE newly established in one of the five Special Economic Zones or the Shanghai Pudong New Area on or after 1 January 2008, the enterprise may be entitled to a tax holiday of "two years' exemption and three years' half deduction" from the first year in which it derives production or operating income. - A preapproval process is required to obtain the incentive.
+- ▶ A reduced CIT rate of 15% is available to HNTEs. - ▶ For a qualified HNTE newly established in one of the five Special Economic Zones or the Shanghai Pudong New Area on or after 1 January 2008, the enterprise may be entitled to a tax holiday of "two years' exemption and three years' half deduction" from the first year in which it derives production or operating income. - ▶ From 1 January 2018, tax losses may be carried forward by an HNTE up to 10 years (e.g., tax losses incurred in 2013 that have not yet been utilized till 2018 by an HNTE may be carried forward for another five years). - ▶ A preapproval process is required to obtain the incentive.